 For example, our favourite bean, the Witsa can no longer be easily bought; but by keeping back a portion of the harvest each year, we still have abundant green beans; save bean seeds takes little time or energy.

 Rejoice and share the sacred gift of food with all; that's the last of the ten commandments of food security.
-It reminds us that there is really enough food for all.
+It reminds us that there really is sufficient food for all.
 If we stopped wasting, killing ourselves with excess and shared there would be more than enough to go around.

 Address: